126.96.36.199 Assessable Income & Assets from Primary Production

 Farm Management Deposits scheme

-The Farm Management Deposits scheme (see Farm Management Deposits on the Department of Agriculture website) was launched on 2 March 1999 and replaces the Income Equalisation Deposits and Farm Management Bonds schemes.
+The Farm Management Deposits scheme (see Farm Management Deposits on the Department of Agriculture, Water and the Environment website) was launched on 2 March 1999 and replaces the Income Equalisation Deposits and Farm Management Bonds schemes.
 The entire amount of farming profit is taken into account as income in the initial year (i.e. including the amount deposited in the scheme).
 A withdrawal from the scheme is not assessed as income.
 The deposits are the personal assets of the farmer and are subject to the deeming provisions.

 Explanation: The purpose of the scheme is to allow primary producers to stabilise before tax incomes alleviating tax disadvantages from fluctuating incomes.